Robust Full-Stack Authentication with Django Allauth, React, and React Router

 }

 To login with Google, you must send a form to Allauth’s provider redirect endpoint.
-It’s important for the request to be a form POST instead of XHR because the endpoint returns a response with 302 status code, which can only be followed by the browser itself.
+It’s important for the request to be a form POST instead of XHR because the endpoint returns a response with 302 status code, which is best handled by the browser itself.

 See this example button: